MontgomeryLab/tinyRNA/doc/tiny-count.md

 The final stage of selection is concerned with the small RNA attributes of each alignment locus.
 Candidates are evaluated in order of hierarchy value where smaller values take precedence.
 Once a match has been found, reads are excluded from remaining candidates with larger hierarchy values.

 ### Strand
+This selector defines requirements for the alignment's strand relative to the feature's strand.
+Here, sense and antisense don't refer to the feature's or alignment's strand alone, but rather whether the alignment is sense/antisense to the feature.
 - `sense`: the alignment strand must match the feature's strand for a match
 - `antisense`: the alignment strand must not match the feature's strand for a match
 - `both`: strand is not evaluated

+#### Unstranded Features
+These features will match all strand selectors regardless of the alignment's strand.

 ### 5' End Nucleotide and Length